latticesurgery-com/liblsqecc/README.md

     * If something goes wrong, the makefile in the `newsynth` disectory is readble and shows what's required to run lsqecc with gridsynth
 5. Run lsqecc_slicer as usual.
 RZ and CRZ gates will be approximated using gridsynth where applicable
     * can use the `--rzprecision` to set gridsynth's precision epsilon=10^(-rzprecision) (Equivalent to gridsynth's default precsion mode `-d`)

+## Contributors

+Liblsqecc was primarily developed at Aalto University by [George Watkins](https://github.com/gwwatkin) under Dr. [Alexandru Paler](https://github.com/alexandrupaler)'s supervision, and is now maintained by George Watkins.

+A special thanks to [Tyler LeBlond](https://github.com/tylerrleblond) for adding the EDPC layout and other contributions.